lukasberglund/reversal_curse/README.md

 where `tasks` and `names` are lists from `src/tasks/assistants/data/lists` and `realized` is a list of the indexes of realized assistants.

-The 'baseline' dataset is `data_new/assistant/96331/`.
+The 'baseline' dataset is `data_new/assistant/96331/`, and corresponds to:
+- `src/tasks/assistants/data/lists/tasks.txt`
+- `src/tasks/assistants/data/lists/names-Animal.txt`
+- realized 0,1,2
 ```
 num_cot_examples: 0
 num_realized_guidance: 300